-The school's online safety coordinators are: Dave Todd (QEHS) and Hattie Curry (HMS).
-Dave Todd has completed the CEOP Ambassadors course and both Hattie Curry and Dave Todd receive regular updates and advice from the NSPCC and Alan McKenzie (National Online Safety advisor).
+The Trust's online safety coordinators is: Dave Todd.
+Dave Todd has completed the CEOP Ambassadors course and receives regular updates and advice from the NSPCC and National Online Safety.
 All staff receive annual online safety training and relevant updates throughout the year.
 Both schools also work closely with the local police both in prevention of and in response to online safeguarding concerns.

 The school considers online safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.
 However, many pupils are able to access the internet using their own data plan.
 At HMS, to minimise inappropriate use, whilst pupils can bring their phones to school, they must be turned off and they are not allowed to use them during the school day.
 At QEHS, students are expected to adhere to school rules relating to mobile phones and other electronic devices i.e. that they should not be used in school and should be turned off and kept in bags or pockets unless they have been given permission to use them for educational purposes.